 By 2020, 20 billion devices globally will be connected by IoT, a figure he said is “just scratching the surface of its potential.”

-The key to deriving value from IoT is not the gathering of the data, but generating information that is accessible, may be insightfully applied and shared throughout a company, he said.
-PLCs gather data, but it is isolated, Mr. Wright said.
+The key to deriving value from IoT is not the gathering of the data, but generating information that is accessible and may be insightfully applied and shared throughout a company, he said.
+Programmable Logic Controllers (PLCs) gather data, but it is isolated, Mr. Wright said.

 As an example of how IoT may be used in baking, he suggested the installation of $100 sensors on a piece of baking equipment that will replace weekly or monthly inspections of the equipment.
 By contrast, the sensor will check on the device once a minute.
 Next is communication through gateways that gather data and push it to the cloud.
 He recommends a cellular gateway.